 When you first power up the alarm: The alarm will sound briefly, then the green Operate LED will light.
 This indicates that the CO alarm is receiving power and that the alarm circuit is functioning.

-Within a few minutes, your carbon monoxide alarm will start monitoring for CO and will continue to do so as long as it receives power or the end of life function is activated.
+Within a few minutes, your carbon monoxide alarm will start monitoring for CO and will continue to do so as long as it receives power.